Indonesia's Prabowo finally congratulates president-elect Widodo

-JAKARTA Indonesia's losing presidential candidate Prabowo Subianto said on Friday his party would support President-elect Joko Widodo, but would not hesitate to criticise any of his policies that they opposed.
+JAKARTA Indonesia's losing presidential candidate Prabowo Subianto said on Friday his party would support President-elect Joko Widodo, but would not hesitate to criticize any of his policies that they opposed.

 Prabowo met with Widodo for the first time publicly since the former Jakarta governor was declared the winner of Indonesia's July 9 presidential election, the closest ever.
 Widodo takes office on Monday.